Code: DEC15 for 15% off all regularly priced items until 1.1.25!

 A Brief History of the Scoville Heat Scale

-The scoville heat unit scale is a 1912 invention by a pharmacologist named Wilbur Scoville.
+The Scoville heat unit scale is a 1912 invention by a pharmacologist named Wilbur Scoville.

 Simply put, the more it contains, the hotter it is.